|

 Rates do not include:

-10-day Itinerary- subject to changes
+Sample Itinerary - subject to changes

-Day 1: Arrival
+Day 1 (Tuesday): Arrival

 Meals Included: none

-Day 2: Presentation & Build-up ride
+Day 2 (Wednesday): Presentation & Build-up ride

-Morning transfer to Cien Fuegos Eco-Ranch & Stables, located along the Trinidad river in the Dry Central Pacific Region, the starting point of your riding adventure.
-After horse assignment and our presentation, you will head towards Hacienda La Maravilla, riding along rolling hills and meadows into the Gallery Forest alongside the Cuarros river – an excellent spot for wildlife encounters!
-We meander across the river following a country lane passing en route farmland, rural homes and finally arriving at the hacienda grounds.
-This afternoon, there will be an exploratory ride following the private trails.
-The next three nights will be at Maravilla House lodge (shared bathrooms) which remote location and attractive scenery will no doubt gives a better feel of typical Costa Rican life and living than anywhere else on the locations you will be visiting.
+Morning transfer to Cien Fuegos Eco-Ranch & Stables, located along the Trinidad river in the Dry Central Pacific Region- the starting point of your riding adventure.
+After horse assignment and our presentation, you will ride along rolling hills and meadows into the gallery forest alongside the Cuarros river – an excellent spot for wildlife encounters!
+We meander across the river following a country lane passing en route farmland, rural homes, and finally arriving at the hacienda grounds.

 Riding: ~ 3 hours

-Day 3: Coastal Ride
+Day 3 (Thursday): Coastal Ride

 Today’s ride will take you to the Pacific coast following country lanes and an old ranch trail which lead to Tivives Crag.
 The Spaniards first started their conquest of the Central Pacific around 1561 right from this very spot!
 Ride across the Cascajalillo Mangrove Swamps and along the coast.
 Depending on tide times, lunch will be served at a local café or as a picnic on the beach or back at Maravilla.
 Again, depending on the tide you climb on horseback towards Cuevas Crag, enjoying unique views of the Pacific Ocean or alternatively, ride along the shoreline towards Guacalillo beach.
-Follow a country lane back to hacienda Maravilla.
+Follow a country lane back to the hacienda.

 Riding: ~ 5-6 hours

-Day 4: La Mariana Estate & Countryside
+Day 4 (Friday): Estate & Countryside

 Riding: ~ 3-6 hours

-Day 5: Machuca River Canyon Ride
+Day 5 (Saturday): Machuca River Canyon Ride

 Riding: ~ 4-5 hours

-Day 6: Arenal Volcano Ride & Thermo-mineral Hot Springs
+Day 6 (Sunday): Arenal Volcano Ride & Thermo-mineral Hot Springs

 This morning we will do the Don Tobias horse ride, a 3-hour horseback adventure through the Arenal countryside.
 The tour ascends a mountain as it traverses both rainforest and cattle fields.
 On your way up, you’ll stop at a beautiful lagoon where the horses will refresh themselves and you’ll be given time to stretch and look around.
 Continuing on, you’ll come to a lookout with marvelous views of the Arenal Volcano.
 This trail mainly covers private property, and was initially used by Don Tobias, a well-known horse breeder in the Arenal area.
 Afternoon guided visit to Arenal volcano and enjoy free time at the beautiful Arenal hot water springs and gardens - an excellent complementation to your riding adventure!
 These thermo-mineral waters, which some people claim to have healing powers, will help you to leave feeling relaxed!
-Overnight in Arenal.

 Riding: ~ 2-3 hours